thinkphp/computer-science-in-c/Gems /ncurses/README.md

 It’s commonly used for creating terminal-based applications, such as text editors, system monitors, games, and more, where graphical user interfaces (GUIs) are impractical or unnecessary.

-Would you like more details or examples on using `ncurses` in a programming language like C or Python?
 ```
 sudo apt-get install libncurses5-dev
 ```